TSCA Requirements for Importing Chemicals

 - TSCA import certification requirements

 - Section 6 TSCA Requirements for specific chemicals

 - Import of new chemicals and new uses of chemicals

 - Import requirements in TSCA section 5(e) orders and section 5(a)(2) Significant New Use Rules

-Imports of chemical substances, mixtures or articles that contain a chemical substance or mixture must comply with the Toxic Substances Control Act (TSCA) in order to enter the U.S. Importers must certify that imported chemical substances either comply with TSCA (positive certification) or are not subject to TSCA (negative certification).
-Certain chemicals are excluded and certain chemicals require no certification.
+Imports of chemical substances, mixtures or articles that contain a chemical substance or mixture must comply with the Toxic Substances Control Act (TSCA) in order to enter the U.S. Importers must certify that imported chemicals either comply with TSCA (positive certification) or, if not otherwise clearly identified as a chemical excluded from TSCA, are not subject to TSCA (negative certification).

 The requirements are described in section 13 of the Toxic Substances Control Act (TSCA) (15 U.S.C.
 2612) and in implementing regulations developed by the U.S. Customs and Border Protection (CBP), in consultation with EPA, at 19 CFR 12.118 through 12.127.
 In addition, EPA has a companion policy statement on chemical imports at 40 CFR 707.20 (PDF) (3 pp, 183 kb).

 A certification must be signed and filed electronically or in writing with CBP by the importer or an authorized agent of the importer.
 A certification must also include the certifier's name, email address, and telephone number.
 Certification is required for substances that are imported and are received by mail or commercial carrier, including those intended for research and development.